Freed Nigerian schoolboys return home, tell of beatings and hunger | Politics

 Freed Nigerian schoolboys return home, tell of beatings and hunger

 Scores of schoolboys who were rescued from kidnappers in northwest Nigeria arrived back home on Friday, many of them barefoot and wrapped in blankets after their week-long ordeal.
-The boys, dressed in dusty clothes, looked dazed and weary but otherwise well as they got off buses in the city of Katsina and walked to a government building.
+The boys, dressed in dusty clothes, looked dazed and weary but otherwise well as they got off buses in the city of Katsina.

+Authorities said security services rescued them on Thursday.
+The army said it had acted on "credible intelligence" and freed all 344 kidnapped boys.
+Many details surrounding the incident remain unclear, including who was responsible, why they kidnapped the boys, whether ransom was paid and how the release was secured.

 The abduction gripped a country already incensed by widespread insecurity, and evoked memories of Boko Haram's 2014 kidnapping of more than 270 schoolgirls in the northeastern town of Chibok.
-Six years on, only about half the girls have been found or freed.
-Some were married off to fighters, while others are assumed to be dead.
+The boys' abduction was particularly embarrassing for Buhari, who comes from Katsina state and has repeatedly said that Boko Haram has been "technically defeated".

+Any Boko Haram involvement in this kidnapping would mark a geographical expansion in the militant group's activities from its base in the northeast.
+TEARS OF JOY, PRAYERS OF THANKS

 A group of parents waited to be reunited with them in a shaded parking lot in another part of town.
 Hajiya Bilikisu, in a cream-coloured veil, said she had started to lose hope that she would ever see her son, Abdullahi Abdulrazak, again.